 How many of us who have children in our lives remember people telling us, “Enjoy them while you can because they grow up so quickly”?
 We know what happens to children as they outgrow clothing, games, and hobbies.
-What about the picture books first read to them and then read by them as they grew?
+What about the picture books first read to them and then read by them as they grow?
 Some we box and save for grandchildren, others we donate to library sales, and still others, I’d suggest we save for ourselves.
+And why, you might ask?
+Well, just because.

 I’ve passed along a lot of picture books to my grandkids, especially books signed to them by the author.
 But there are others I’ve claimed for myself.
 I will read them to any child willing to sit in my lap, but certain books will not leave Nana’s shelves until Nana goes to that great library in the sky.
 In the meantime, as I approach a more mature maturity, I’m guessing that I will not always want to read lengthy novels.
 For me, those picture books with singular content married to phenomenal illustrations are keepers.